remix-run/react-router/docs/framework/how-to/route-module.md

 ## `ErrorBoundary`

-A Remix `ErrorBoundary` component works just like normal React [error boundaries][error-boundaries], but with a few extra capabilities.
+A React Router `ErrorBoundary` component works just like normal React [error boundaries][error-boundaries], but with a few extra capabilities.
 When there is an error in your route component, the `ErrorBoundary` will be rendered in its place, nested inside any parent routes. `ErrorBoundary` components also render when there is an error in the `loader` or `action` functions for a route, so all errors for that route may be handled in one spot.

 The most common use-cases tend to be: